falcosecurity/falco-website/content/docs/installation.md

 - Install Falco directly on a Linux host.
 This can be done for a variety of reasons:
     - To monitor containers running inside of Kubernetes.
 Installing directly on the worker node OS provides an additional level of isolation from the applications running in Kubernetes and users of the Kubernetes API.
     - To monitor containers running directly on the Linux host or containers running under another platform such as Cloud Foundry, or Mesosphere DC/OS.
-    - To monitor an application running directly on the Linux host (ie non containerized workloads).
+    - To monitor an application running directly on the Linux host (ie., non containerized workloads).

 ## Kubernetes